MoritzBS/MoritzBS.github.io/_posts/2024-19-09-NewPublicationSeptember2024.markdown

 ## Findings

-The study reveals a nuanced view of blockchain’s potential and limitations:
+The study reveals a view of blockchain’s potential and limitations in the trade context:

 - **Trade Documents:** Blockchain can streamline and secure trade documentation, reducing fraud and improving efficiency.
 - **Trade Finance:** Innovations in trade finance through blockchain offer enhanced transparency and reduced transaction costs.